ahmed-elhefnawy/ahmed-elhefnawy.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in econometrics and statistics, development and environmental economics, finance, market research, and data science.
+My interest focuses on econometrics and statistics, development and environmental economics, finance, market research, and data science.